matthiasn/octopress-blog/source/_posts/2015-02-11-optimizing-my-workspace.markdown

 The CPU part was settled.
 Next, I needed a mainboard.
 A gaming board seemed like the way to go.
 When gaming, you want your computer at the highest clockrate possible even if only occasionally.
 I actually want the same when running ````lein cljsbuild once````.
 I don't want the CPU to adapt to that after there's demand for more CPU resources.
 No, I want the CPU to be at full blast by the time the task begins, and I wouldn't mind pressing an actual button for that.
 That's like playing an instrument. [^5]

 So I bought an **ASUS Maximus VII Hero** for my 4790K.
 Good choice, I'm happy with it.
-It even allows you to press a button to go into turbo mode on a specialized panel, but I'm still waiting for the delivery of that one.
+Supposedly, besides overclocking, this board even allows you to press a button to go into turbo mode on a specialized panel, but I haven't gotten that to work just yet.
 Next, there was the RAM.
 I still had 24 GB in my older workstation, of pretty good quality.
 But only 16 GB would fit into this new workstation as there were only 4 slots.
 Why would I want to limit myself to that?
 I want to run quite a few docker containers simultaneously on that machine, all of which should not starve on memory.
 So I needed 32 GB, the maximum amount the board could fit.
 The fastest available memory appeared to be the 2400 GHz Kingston.
 So I got 32 GB of that.

 Next, there was the SSD.
 So far, my experiences with Samsung have been good, so I got a **250 GB 850 EVO** from them for starters.
 I'll probably get more of those drives later.
 250 GB seems to hit a sweet spot when you want to run multiple SSDs on different SATA channels in order to get more OPs per second than if you were running a single and larger SSD.